ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 The Organization Administrator must modify email notification settings to the organization SMTP server.

-For more information about modifying SMTP server settings, see [Modify your email settings]( https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5.html){: external}.
+For more information about modifying SMTP server settings, see [Modify Your Email Settings in VMware Cloud Director](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/modify-your-email-settings.html){: external}.

 ## Catalogs
 {: #shared_vcd-ops-guide-catalogs}